Mexican peso crisis: Precursors

-Mexico's central bank, Banco de México, maintained the peso's value through an exchange rate peg to the U.S. dollar, allowing the peso to appreciate or depreciate against the dollar within a narrow band.
+Banco de México, the central bank, maintained the peso's value through an exchange rate peg to the U.S. dollar, allowing the peso to appreciate or depreciate against the dollar within a narrow band.
 To accomplish this, the central bank would frequently intervene in the open markets and buy or sell pesos to maintain the peg.
 The central bank's intervention strategy partly involved issuing new short-term public debt instruments denominated in U.S. dollars.
 They then used the borrowed dollar capital to purchase pesos in the foreign exchange market, which, in turn, caused the peso to appreciate.
 The bank's purpose in mitigating the peso's depreciation was to protect against inflationary risks of having a markedly weaker domestic currency, but with the peso stronger than it ought to have been, domestic businesses and consumers began purchasing increasingly more imports, and Mexico began running a large trade deficit.
 Speculators began recognizing that the peso was artificially overvalued and led to speculative capital flight that further reinforced downward market pressure on the peso.

 Mexico's central bank deviated from standard central banking policy when it fixed the peso to the dollar in 1988.
 Instead of allowing its monetary base to contract and its interest rates to rise, the central bank purchased treasury bills to prop up its monetary base and prevent rising interest rates—especially given that 1994 was an election year.
 Additionally, servicing the tesobonos with U.S. dollar repayments further drew down the central bank's foreign exchange reserves.
 Consistent with the macroeconomic trilemma in which a country with a fixed exchange rate and free flow of financial capital sacrifices monetary policy autonomy, the central bank's interventions to revalue the peso caused Mexico's money supply to contract (without an exchange rate peg, the currency would have been allowed to depreciate).
 The central bank's foreign exchange reserves began to dwindle and it completely ran out of U.S. dollars in December 1994.